A floor joist shows signs of compression due to the heavy weight of the home -- and too few crawl space supports.

 Unfortunately, these posts hold very little weight, have poor stability and are difficult to adjust.
 Also, they won't compensate for poor supporting soils in the crawl space.
 This is not the solution you need!

 If you'd like a permanent solution for your crawl space issues or any other foundation problem, we're ready to help you.
-We offer free crawl space structural repair quotes to homeowners in the Virginia and Maryland area.
+We offer free crawl space structural repair quotes to homeowners in the Virginia area.
 To schedule your free, on-site visit and written estimate, call or e-mail us today!

 When a crawl space is built, columns made of block, brick, and even wood are located throughout the crawl space.
 These columns are designed to support the weight of the home above.